aws-samples/protecting-workloads-workshop/docs/workshop/host-layer/build.md

 - Automated Scanner: __Set to false.__
 - Scanner Username: __Leave default.__
 - Scanner Password: __Leave default.__
 - Trusted Network CIDR: Enter a trusted IP or CIDR range you will access the site from using a web browser.
-You can optain your current IP at <a href="https://ifconfig.co/" target="_blank">Ifconfig.co</a> The entry should follow CIDR notation. i.e. 10.10.10.10/32 for a single host.
+You can obtain your current IP at <a href="https://ifconfig.co/" target="_blank">Ifconfig.co</a> The entry should follow CIDR notation. i.e. 10.10.10.10/32 for a single host.
 - Keep the defaults for the rest of the parameters.